Muukid/muCOSA/README.md

 # Terminal

-muCOSA has an API for interfacting with an emulated terminal for the current operating system.
-This terminal is not graphically created; the terminal is fully emulated without anything graphically changing, and graphical information (primarily the screen buffer contents) must be manually queried by the user.
+muCOSA has an API for interfacing with an emulated terminal for the current operating system.
+This terminal is not graphically created; the terminal is fully emulated without anything graphically changing, and graphical information must be manually queried by the user.

-In Win32, muCOSA runs the 'cmd' process.
+In Win32, muCOSA runs the 'cmd' process for a terminal.

 ## Create and destroy terminal